 1. Think about what motivates your decisions

-Majority of people takes life’s decisions related to career, job or any other area are based not on their instinct but what others are expecting them to do.
+The majority of people take life’s decisions related to career, job or any other area are based not on their instinct but what others are expecting them to do.

 This happens at any time in your life, but this is mostly the case when you are young or are a teenager.
 You are compelled to listen to parents and other authority figures.

-When you take your life’s decision based on what others will think, you end up with dissatisfactions, frustration, lack of interest, de-motivation.
+When you take your life’s decision based on what others will think, you end up with dissatisfaction, frustration, lack of interest, de-motivation.

 You will be unhappy all through your life if you make your decisions based on what others want you to do instead of what you should do out of your choice.
 This may result in depression

 Your core beliefs are the values you have in life.
 This can be religious or spiritual, but it must be reflective of your personality and what satisfies you.